-- 2. Identify data sources and strategies to strengthen the characterization of HCV disease burden within Washington State. - 2.1 Mandate the reporting of non-positive HCV RNA (viral load) tests to local health jurisdictions, as well as positive ones, to allow tracking of spontaneous HCV clearance and successful HCV curative treatment.
+2. Identify data sources and strategies to strengthen the characterization of HCV disease burden within Washington State.

-Progress In 2020: This mandate is included in the notifiable conditions WAC update that has been going through the Board of Health process.
-We expect more information on this in 2021.
+- 2.1 Mandate the reporting of non-positive HCV RNA (viral load) tests to local health jurisdictions, as well as positive ones, to allow tracking of spontaneous HCV clearance and successful HCV curative treatment. - Progress In 2021: This mandate is included in the notifiable conditions WAC update and is expected to be implemented in January 2022.
+Some laboratories are already submitting nonpositive HCV RNA results through electronic lab reporting directly to DOH, so the Washington Disease Reporting System is ready to receive these reports.
 DOH did observe an increase in laboratories reporting these results.
-We assume this increase was due to laboratories anticipating the pending WAC change.
+We assume this increase was due to laboratories anticipating the pending WAC change. - 3.
+Obtain resources and build capacity for continuous data monitoring, evaluation, quality improvement, and reporting. - 3.2 Add resources and build capacity at the local health jurisdiction level to strengthen data quality and completeness and timeliness of HCV case reporting.

-- 3. Obtain resources and build capacity for continuous data monitoring, evaluation, quality improvement, and reporting. - 3.2 Add resources and build capacity at the local health jurisdiction level to strengthen data quality and completeness and timeliness of HCV case reporting.
+Progress in 2021: Through Foundational Public Health investments, DOH supported improving and standardizing reporting of HCV events across Washington's local health jurisdictions.
+DOH, Office of Infectious Disease (OID), is working to align indicators and deliverables within Local Health Jurisdictions (LHJ) receiving FPH funding within their contracts.
+Currently 18 LHJs are funding through FPH to conduct hepatitis C surveillance investigations.
+OID Surveillance is working in collaboration with Foundation Public Health Services Coordinator to track metrics and deliverables of completed HCV surveillance investigations.

-Progress in 2020: Through Foundational Public Health investments, DOH supported improving and standardizing reporting of HCV events across Washington's local health jurisdictions.
-DOH has invested in the disease surveillance data system to better monitor ongoing disease investigations, follow up on community transmission of disease, understand surveillance trends in disease burden, and meet our federal reporting requirements.
-This is a statewide data system that is used by DOH, LHJs, and tribal disease investigators.
-DOH is also increasing laboratory testing capacity to establish HCV diagnostic capability for serological, molecular, and subtyping testing at our DOH's Public Health Lab.
+Through a cooperative agreement with the Centers for Disease Control and Prevention, DOH supports an HCV Disease Intervention Specialist (DIS) housed within OID.
+DOH's HCV DIS conducts HCV surveillance investigations for LHJs that lack sufficient resources to conduct their own HCV investigations.
+Through OID surveillance investigation support, DOH conducts investigations for high priority cases (acute, children under 3, persons born >1992, pregnant persons, and cases of public health importance) for 13 local health jurisdictions.
+HCV Case completeness went up when comparing 2019 and 2020 data.
+Through our efforts case completeness increased in; race/ethnicity variables (+3%), exposure/risk variables (+4.9%), among overall case completeness in all cases, acute and chronic.